 It’s not a clear-cut matter when it comes to the public’s love of trees.
 Squeamishness towards chainsaws, fussiness on tree species, fear of venturing too far into them (we prefer open woodland savanna), and outrage ensures if contemplating selling public forests.

-When, in a wide ranging interview, I asked the Secretary of State about leadership in tree planting from the government, Mr Gove’s reply was luke-warm – mirroring this BBC ‘reality’ check.
-At risk of mixing my metaphors, and not dissing the acorn in favour of the cone, the Woodland Trust is an environmental campaigning charity focused on native trees (broadleaves mainly) who probably didn’t enjoy one of my five Times letters on ash dieback, but did enjoy my Nature Notebook praising their tree handout.
+When, in a wide ranging interview, I asked the then Secretary of State in 2018 about leadership in tree planting from the government, Mr Gove’s reply was luke-warm – mirroring this BBC ‘reality’ check.
+Some campaigning NGOs may not enjoy any of my five Times letters on ash dieback, but would enjoy my Nature Notebook praising their tree handout.

 Compounding all this are complex wildlife conservation conundrums.
-Welfare issues over enforced red deer and mountain hare culls; ground-nesting hen harriers and curlews threatened by both habitat loss to afforestation as well as crows and foxes predators living in sitka spruce ‘luxury’.
-Red squirrels, goldcrests, fungi all love conifers of any ilk; merlin, black grouse have adapted to live on the fringes of them and pioneer tree planting has always been a tool against invasive bracken in the uplands.
+Welfare issues over enforced red deer and mountain hare culls; ground-nesting hen harriers and curlews threatened by both habitat loss to afforestation as well as crows and foxes predators venturing out from thick plantations.
+Red squirrels, goldcrests, fungi all love conifers of any ilk.
+Merlin, black grouse have adapted to live on the fringes of them and pioneer tree planting is a tool against invasive bracken in the uplands.

-(updated Sept 2019)
+(updated Sept 2019, March 21)